A black and white image of a knife.

 Do timber frame houses last?

-Will timber frame rot?
+Will timber frames rot?